History of the Cyclades

 Their natural resources and their potential role as trade-route stopovers has allowed them to be peopled since the Neolithic.
 Thanks to these assets, they experienced a brilliant cultural flowering in the 3rd millennium BC: the Cycladic civilisation.
 The proto-historical powers, the Minoans and then the Mycenaeans, made their influence known there.
 The Cyclades had a new zenith in the Archaic period (8th – 6th century BC).
 The Persians tried to take them during their attempts to conquer Greece.
-Then they entered into Athens' orbit with the Delian Leagues.
+Then they entered into Athens's orbit with the Delian Leagues.
 The Hellenistic kingdoms disputed their status while Delos became a great commercial power.

-Commercial activities were pursued during the Roman and Byzantine Empires, yet they were sufficiently prosperous as to attract pirates' attention.
-The participants of the Fourth Crusade divided the Byzantine Empire among themselves and the Cyclades entered the Venetian orbit.
+Commercial activities were pursued during the Roman and Byzantine Empires, yet they were sufficiently prosperous to attract pirates' attention.
+The participants of the Fourth Crusade divided the Byzantine Empire among themselves, and the Cyclades entered the Venetian orbit.
 Western feudal lords created a certain number of fiefs, of which the Duchy of Naxos was the most important.
 The Duchy was conquered by the Ottoman Empire, which allowed the islands a certain administrative and fiscal autonomy.
 Economic prosperity continued despite the pirates.
 The archipelago had an ambiguous attitude towards the war of independence.
 Having become Greek in the 1830s, the Cyclades have shared the history of Greece since that time.
 At first they went through a period of commercial prosperity, still due to their geographic position, before the trade routes and modes of transport changed.
-After suffering a rural exodus, renewal began with the influx of tourists.
+After suffering a rural exodus, the islands began a renewal with the influx of tourists.
 However, tourism is not the Cyclades' only resource today.